May 26, 2026

 Learn more about personal loans with these frequently asked questions.

-A personal loan is an installment loan, where you get the borrowed money up front and pay it off in regular monthly installments.
+A personal loan is an installment loan in which you receive the borrowed money up front and pay it off in regular monthly installments.

 Some lenders offer personal loans as fast as the same or next day, while others take a few days to approve your application and deliver funds.